Olive Oil and Cannabis-Infused CBD for Skin and Hair Care | DIY Cosmetics

 Conclusion

 Another benefit of using this natural remedy is its potential to promote hair growth.
-The antioxidants in Olive help to protect the hair from damage and promote healthy hair growth, while the Cannabidiol in cannabis can help to improve blood circulation to the scalp and stimulate hair follicles.
+Olive oil’s antioxidants protect hair and promote growth, while Cannabidiol from cannabis improves scalp circulation and stimulates hair follicles.

 glass laboratory flask with cannabis leaves